FluffyJay1/ETCImagePlugin/README.md

 ## What is this?

-This is a work in progress custom plugin for the Python Library [Pillow](https://github.com/python-pillow/Pillow) that enables the decoding of files compressed by the [ETC (Ericsson Texture Compression) algorithm](https://en.wikipedia.org/wiki/Ericsson_Texture_Compression).
+This is a work in progress (though almost functionally complete) custom plugin for the Python Library [Pillow](https://github.com/python-pillow/Pillow) that enables the decoding of files compressed by the [ETC (Ericsson Texture Compression) algorithm](https://en.wikipedia.org/wiki/Ericsson_Texture_Compression).
 It is able to decode ETC compressed files from passed byte data, as well as from .pkm files.

 ## Why is this useful?